MiguelZh/BriasGel-Gang/README.md

 Once the timer finishes, the team that has more percentage of ground covered by ink will be the winner of the match.

+## How To Play
+Splatoon-demake is a local 1v1 where one player uses the keyboard and the other a gamepad.
+You can find the controls on the game page (Link below).
+You can move, jump, shoot in front of you and diagonally upwards and downwards and transform into skidform to swim through your ink and recharge your weapon.

+## Why Would I Play
+Splatoon-demake is a simpler and more accessible version of Splatoon that encapsulates the core mechanics of the game in shorter and more focused matches.
+It also allows for local multyplayer.

 ## **Game footage**

 <img style="-webkit-user-select: none;" src="https://i.pinimg.com/originals/c5/4b/fc/c54bfcc5f67f3a0c94b43a7166baa4a2.png">